-Guidelines for developing your annual 'Rule of Life' in the internship a.
-Assess what you already do
+Guidelines for developing your annual 'Rule of Life' in the internship

 Step 1: Self-Assessment

 Beginning your Rule with an honest self-assessment will push you to develop a rhythm of life unique to your personality, family and life circumstances, and spiritual growth needs.
 While it is meant to provide some intentionality and discipline to your spiritual formation in Christ, remember it is not a set of unrealistic ideals.